For your Home

 Symptoms may include fainting, dizziness, nausea or difficulty in breathing or swallowing.

+The symptoms of insect stings can range from minor irritations to severe allergic reactions.
 For those moderately allergic to insect stings, there may be more general swelling around the wound.
 Consult your doctor if the swelling is severe or persistent.

 Call an ambulance immediately if any of the following symptoms are seen within 30 minutes of a sting: